About Veterinary Care in Braintree

 Top-rated veterinary clinics in Braintree

 There are 6 veterinary clinics in Braintree, with an average Google rating of 4.6★.
-All clinics provide services for dogs and cats, but none offer farm or large-animal services.
-Only one clinic provides emergency or out-of-hours care, and there is no confirmation of 24-hour veterinary cover locally.
-With a total of 957 reviews across all clinics, pet owners can rely on substantial feedback to guide their choices.
-Additionally, five of the clinics have websites providing more detailed information.
-Three clinics are involved in veterinary nurse training, offering advanced care options and supporting the education of future professionals.
+Four clinics provide services for dogs and cats, while one offers farm or large-animal services.
+Only one clinic offers emergency or out-of-hours care, and there is no 24-hour veterinary cover available.

 Best Rated Veterinary Clinics in Braintree, Essex